The Buick Envision competes with crossover SUV’s like the the Acura RDX, Audi Q5 and Lincoln MKC (see them compared).

 Value in Its Class

-The more I drove the Envision the more I thought it was a worthy competitor to other small SUVs, such as the Honda CR-V, Ford Escape and others in our 2016 Compact SUV Challenge.
-What's bad for the Envision is that our test model cost roughly $8,000 more than those competitors — and even at that, I'm not convinced the Envision would win the Challenge.
+The more I drove the Buick Envision the more I thought it was a worthy competitor to other small SUVs, such as the Honda CR-V, Ford Escape and others in our 2016 Compact SUV Challenge.
+What’s bad for the Envision is that our test model cost roughly $8,000 more than those competitors — and even at that, I’m not convinced the Envision would win the Challenge.
+The Buick Envision is larger than it’s sister SUV, the Encore.

 Consider the Envision against comparably priced models — MDX, Q5 and MKC — and it starts to look worse for the Buick.
 While it does have a very good ride, it just can’t measure up to the interior quality of the Acura or Audi.
 The MKC and Envision are close, but in terms of materials and quality, I still give the edge to the Lincoln.